November 2025 Comprehensive Update from the DES Information and Research Network

 * Infertility–Potential for increased risk of infertility in DES Sons as they age

-* Hypogonadism (Testosterone deficiency, in primary or secondary form–low LH and FSH levels included)
+* Hypogonadism (Testosterone deficiency, in primary or secondary form)

 * Psychological and psychiatric effects